1. Support and enforce your employee's reporting and adherence to the leave process.

-- Will not have their electronic access permissions re-enabled
+- Will not have their electronic and physical access permissions re-enabled

 - Will not receive a regular paycheck

 13. Performance and pay planning upon return from LOA (which includes PG&E's PFL and STD leaves).

 - If less than three (3) months of service in the calendar year: Employees should not receive a year-end performance evaluation.
 Having a goal setting and performance feedback discussion is still important.

 For employees returning from LOA, leaders may submit an off-cycle increase (if warranted) after the Return from Leave PCR has been processed.
 Off-cycle increases are not part of the annual rewards budget.